a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 2. Topics
 	1. Relations
 		1. Properties
+	2. Equivalence relations
-	2. Partial Orders
+	3. Partial Orders
 		1. Hasse diagram
 		2. Total order
 		3. Topological sort
-	3. Parallel Task scheduling
+	4. Parallel Task scheduling
 		1. Dilworth's lemma
 3. Relations:
 	1. A relation from a set A to a set B is a subset R in A x B